 Raja Ravi Varma by Ranjit Desai Translated by Vikrant Pande

-Raja Ravi Varma, a king, a painter and usually called a Prince among the painters and a Painter among the kings.
-All I knew about him before I read this book was his distinct painting style, had seen a few of his originals in National Gallery of Modern Art in New Delhi, and the fact that he came from a royal family of Kerala.
-I did read somewhere that he traveled around the country painting the royal portraits, but everything else was new to me.
-What I gathered from this intensely written fictionalized biography is a lot about Indian royalty under British rule, the role that kings as patrons played to nurture art and artists, role families’ played and the suffering they go through to let the artist flourish and the intense relationship that an artist has with his art and the muses thereof.
+Raja Ravi Varma, a king, a painter and usually called a Prince among the painters.
+And a Painter among the kings.
+All I knew about him before I read this book was his distinct painting style.
+Had seen a few of his originals in National Gallery of Modern Art in New Delhi.
+And the fact that he came from a royal family of Kerala.
+I did read somewhere that he traveled around the country painting the royal portraits.
+But everything else was new to me.
+What I gathered from this intensely written fictionalized biography is a lot about Indian royalty under British rule.
+The role that kings as patrons played to nurture art and artists.
+Role their families’ played and the suffering they go through to let the artist flourish.
+And the intense relationship that an artist has with his art and the muses thereof.

 In the beginning, it was very different to read about the matriarchal societies where the groom moves to the brides family.
 And is pretty much expected to do nothing but live there.
 Raja Ravi Varma got married into a royal family and was not happy living with his wife’s family.
 And the fact that his wife did not appreciate his passion for painting must have played its own role.
 It was his Mama, his mother’s brother who spotted his talent first.
 When he saw him painting on the walls of the Palace they lived in.
 He took young Ravi to Maharaja of Travancore who readily took Ravi under his wings.
 He let him observe European painters in his court.
 And he asked his royal painter to teach him who was quite reluctant to do so.

 Once he picked up the art of mixing colors, king ensured that his work was showcased in exhibitions in Madras.
 And he went there to interact with other painters.
 Look at the patronage, not just funding his life, but guiding him with opportunities.
 And introducing him to the world outside the small precincts of Travancore.